Neeco1/yt-music-player/README.md

 A music player which can be controlled using a web interface based on websockets.
 This is still a work in progress!
 I started developing this project because I needed a simple and easy-to-use music player for my Raspberry Pi.

+It works, but might still have a lot of bugs and the webclient is a quick-and-dirty one.

 Currently the player supports only youtube tracks and playlists.
 Feel free to add support for more services!

 ### Youtube Plugin: